-The Budget Act of 2022 (Senate Bill (SB) 154, Skinner, Chapter 43, Statutes of 2022, as amended by Assembly Bill (AB) 178, Ting, Chapter 45, Statutes of 2022 and AB 179, Ting, Chapter 249, Statutes of 2022); AB 211 (Committee on Budget, Chapter 574, Statutes of 2022); and AB 181 (Committee on Budget, Chapter 52, Statutes of 2022) appropriated \$1,129,000,000 from the General Fund to support infrastructure deployments, emerging opportunities, and manufacturing projects for zero-emission light-duty and medium- and heavy-duty vehicles.
+The California Budget Act of 2022 (Senate Bill (SB) 154, Skinner, Chapter 43, Statutes of 2022, as amended by AB 178, Ting, Chapter 45, Statutes of 2022 and AB 179, Ting, Chapter 249, Statutes of 2022); AB 211 (Committee on Budget, Chapter 574, Statutes of 2022); and AB 181 (Committee on Budget, Chapter 52, Statutes of 2022) provided \$1.129 billion from the General Fund to support infrastructure deployments, emerging opportunities, and manufacturing projects for zero-emission light-duty and medium- and heavy-duty vehicles.
+The program uses Greenhouse Gas Reduction Fund (GGRF) monies, as part of California Climate Investments, and General Fund monies to further the purposes of reducing GHG emissions, reducing energy use, and sustaining grid reliability.
+This program is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment - particularly in disadvantaged communities.